-a disorder that causes a person to have difficulty staying awake – even when they are getting enough sleep at night.
+Narcolepsy is a disorder that causes a person to have difficulty stayign awake — even when they are getting enough sleep at night.
 Narcolepsy can cause a person to suddenly fall asleep, without warning, multiple times during the day.

-this disorder is characterized by sensations in the legs such as tingling, creeping or burning and the uncontrollable urge to move the legs for relief.
+Restless Leg Syndrome is a disorder characterized by sensations in the legs such as tingling, creeping or burning and the uncontrollable urge to move the legs for relief.
 Symptoms generally occur when the individual is at rest, and can range from mild discomfort to severe pain.

 MWT – Daytime sleep study to see how awake you are